 “Get away from her,” Trevor spoke quietly, and aimed the gun at the man’s chest.

 Amy turned to Trevor, the whites of her eyes wild with fear.
 She was begging.
 “Go away!
 Please just go away.”
-She tried to step in front of the gun, but the old man lunged for her and then there was a great roar, smoke and the stench of gunpowder.
-Jolie was frozen in place, her ears ringing and a white cloud in her mind.
+She tried to step in front of the gun, but the old man lunged for her.
+There was a great crack and the whole room twitched.

-There on the ground lay the man, crumpled on his side, with a tangled, bloody wound in his abdomen.
-Amy was wailing, on the ground beside him, and she was saying something.
-Finally Jolie made it out.
-“Papa.
-Papa,” she cried.
+Instinctively, Jolie ducked.
+A stillness and a lurking silence filled the room.
+Jolie found herself face to face with the old man, crumpled on his side, with a tangled, bloody wound in his abdomen.
+Amy wailed on the ground beside him, and she was saying something.

-Trevor backed away, his eyes fixed on the drawn face of the man on the ground.
+Trevor backed away, his hard eyes fixed on the drawn face of the man on the ground, and he tucked the gun away.
 In another moment he had fled out the door and into the waiting pickup.

 His eyes found her once again.
 “Mija.
 Come home.”